-Director

-Since:

-July 1, 2016

-Mr. Carley is currently the Senior Vice President and Chief Financial Officer of Clubessential Holdings, LLC, a privately held Software as a Service (SaaS) holding company providing member engagement, club management and athletics software.
+Director Since: July 1, 2016 Mr. Carley is currently the Senior Vice President and Chief Financial Officer of Clubessential Holdings, LLC, a privately held Software as a Service (SaaS) holding company providing member management and payments software.
 He previously served as President and Chief Executive Officer of the Cincinnati USA Regional Chamber from 2014 to 2015.
 From 2002 to 2014, Mr. Carley worked at Deloitte & Touche LLP, where he served as regional and office audit division head and audit partner.
 Before joining Deloitte & Touche LLP, Mr. Carley was employed by Arthur Andersen LLP from 1976 to 2002.
 There, he served as office managing partner and audit partner.
 Mr. Carley also has extensive experience serving as a director for a diverse group of companies, including as a director of Assurex Health, Inc. from 2015 until its sale in August 2016, and as a director and officer of numerous civic and charitable organizations.
-Mr. Carley currently sits on the board of directors of the following private companies or civic and charitable organizations: Clubessential, LLC, ClubReady, LLC, PrestoSports, LLC, RecTrac, LLC, (formerly Vermont Systems, Inc.), Golf Compete, Inc. (dba foreUP), Exerp Holdings ApS, TriHealth, Inc. and Cincinnati Works.
+Mr. Carley currently sits on the board of directors of the following private companies or civic and charitable organizations: each of the Clubessential Holdings, LLC operating companies, TriHealth, Inc. and Cincinnati Works.